MetPX/sarracenia/doc/dd_watch.1.rst

  [INFO] v02.post.data.shared.products.foo '20150813161959.854 sftp://stanley@mysftpserver.com/ /data/shared/products/foo'
        source=guest parts=1,256,1,0,0 sum=d,fc473c7a2801babbd3818260f50859de event=IN_CLOSE_WRITE

-In SARRACENIA each post is published under a certain topic.
+In MetPX-Sarracenia, each post is published under a certain topic.
 After the '[INFO]' the next information gives the \fBtopic*  of the post.
 Topics in  *AMQP*  are fields separated by dot.
-In SARRACENIA it is made of a  *topic_prefix*  by default : version  *V02* , an action  *post* , followed by the  *subtopic*  by default : the file path separated with dots, here, *data.shared.products.foo*
+In MetPX-Sarracenia it is made of a  *topic_prefix*  by default : version  *V02* , an action  *post* , followed by the  *subtopic*  by default : the file path separated with dots, here, *data.shared.products.foo*